1. The Importance of Data in the Digital Era

-AI is increasingly converging the traditional high-performance computing and high-performance data analytics pipelines, resulting in multi-workload convergence.
-Data analytics, training and inference are now being run on the same accelerated computing platform.
-The result of these transitions is different stages within the AI data pipelines, each with distinct storage and requirements.
+AI is increasingly converging traditional high-performance computing and high-performance data analytics pipelines, resulting in multi-workload convergence.
+Data analytics, training, and inference are now being run on the same accelerated computing platform.
+Different stages within the AI data pipelines have distinct storage and requirements.

-IoT and 5G have introduced AI at the edge, known as EdgeAI, which is expected to be even bigger than the cloud.
-The "edge" includes anything from the autonomous vehicle to the IP camera—from the magnificent to the mundane—yet, every point on the edge needs infrastructure capable of handling everything from core to cloud data pipelines.
-Architectures have to cater to performance at scale, and storage cannot be limited to traditional storage stacks, as this cannot deliver insights at the scale required for these new workloads.
+The Internet of Things (IoT) and 5G have introduced AI at the edge, known as EdgeAI, which is expected to be even bigger than the cloud.
+The "edge" includes a wide range of devices, from autonomous vehicles to IP cameras, all requiring infrastructure capable of handling core-to-cloud data pipelines.
+Architectures must cater to performance at scale, and storage solutions cannot be limited to traditional storage stacks, as these do not deliver the insights needed for new workloads.

-High-performance data lakes need to have the scale to meet the compute power and parallelism, with the ease of use of POSIX (portable operating system interface).
-Storage platforms need to have the ability to provide transparency, reproducibility of experiments, end-to-end security and, consequently, explainability.
+High-performance data lakes must have the scale to meet the compute power and parallelism, with the ease of use of POSIX (portable operating system interface).
+Storage platforms need to provide transparency, reproducibility of experiments, end-to-end security, and, consequently, explainability.

-The challenge is that organizations need to ensure their purchasing decisions are capable of leveraging accelerated DataOps in the future while minimizing the problems within their architecture now - and the first step starts with deploying LogZilla's Network Event Orchestrator.
+Organizations need to ensure their purchasing decisions are capable of leveraging accelerated DataOps in the future while minimizing the problems within their architecture now.
+The first step starts with deploying LogZilla's solution for optimal DataOps.